What is factor investing?

-Factor based investing (FBI) refers to allocating to certain investment styles (or factors), with the main ones illustrated below.
+Put simply, factor investing refers to allocating to certain investment styles (or factors), with the main ones illustrated below.
 Such factors have historically generated excess returns over the long term, attributed to a combination of structural, behavioural and risk-based explanations.
 Also known as ‘smart beta’ or ‘alternative risk premia’, these different factors have informed the evolution of how we classify and attribute performance and risk in portfolios, particularly the balance between active managers’ skill (alpha) and broad market exposure (beta).

 Reasons to invest

-Through FBI, investors can start with the objectives they seek to achieve and work backwards to create a portfolio that aims to meet those objectives.
+Through factor investing, investors can start with the objectives they seek to achieve and work backwards to create a portfolio that aims to meet those objectives.

 • Return enhancement